-- Undertaking work to progress to a third and final distribution of Client Money, to include reviewing run rate of Client claims, discussions with legal advisors and counsel regarding the appropriate timing of a court application to set a Hard Bar Date. - Supplementary work to facilitate a third and final distribution of Client Money in advance of all Client claims being received or, alternatively, a Hard Bar Date. - Attempts to contact Clients and receive additional information to facilitate the processing of their first and second interim distribution where this has not yet been paid. - Processing the ongoing second interim Client Money distribution, to include reviewing Client Money instructions received, processing payments in conjunction with Reyker's safe custody team and liaising with Clients for additional information. - Review of documentation received and verifying additional UK and international bank accounts designated by Clients to receive Client Money. - Liaising with alternative brokers nominated by Clients to accept Client Money. - Donating funds to NHS Charities Together, where instructed by Clients. - Regular meetings with Reyker staff regarding the return of Client Money. - Considering ISA related matters and liaising with HMRC. - Liaising with the FSCS regarding Client eligibility for compensation regarding the associated costs of distributing Client Money.
+- Undertaking work to progress to a third and final distribution of Client Money, to include reviewing run rate of Client claims, discussions with legal advisors and counsel regarding the appropriate timing of a court application to set a Hard Bar Date. - Supplementary work to facilitate a third and final distribution of Client Money in advance of all Client claims being received or, alternatively, a Hard Bar Date. - Attempts to contact Clients and receive additional information to facilitate the processing of their Client Money distribution(s) where this has not yet been paid. - Declaring and paying the third and final distribution for all FSCS Protected Claimants and ongoing interim distributions to Non-FSCS Protected Claimants, to include reviewing Client Money instructions received, processing payments in conjunction with Reyker's safe custody team, liaising with Clients for additional information and sanction checks. - Review of documentation received and verifying additional UK and international bank accounts designated by Clients to receive Client Money. - Liaising with alternative brokers nominated by Clients to accept Client Money. - Donating funds to NHS Charities Together, where instructed by Clients. - Regular meetings between Reyker staff/contractors and the JSAs' staff regarding progress, priorities and next steps as regards the return of Client Money.

+- Considering CTF and ISA related matters and liaising with HMRC. - Liaising with the FSCS regarding Client eligibility for compensation regarding the associated costs of distributing Client Money.